Options for Replacing Missing Teeth Gladstone, MO

 Will my missing tooth replacement options be influenced by my age?

-At Gladstone Family Dental Group, our goal is to provide you with a tooth replacement solution that is beautiful, natural-looking, and will work for your lifestyle.
+At Gladstone Family Dental And Implants, our goal is to provide you with a tooth replacement solution that is beautiful, natural-looking, and will work for your lifestyle.
 Age, while a factor in healthcare, has less to do with your ideal tooth replacement solution than what your lifestyle is like.
 For example, you could be a senior and not want to wear dentures, even though they are common.
 Regardless of your age, if you lead an active lifestyle, dental implants could be the best solution simply because they are the sturdiest option and will allow you to maintain all of your activities.
 One thing to be aware of, and this does not have to be age-related, is that when you lose a tooth, the process of resorption starts.
 This is when the body starts to leach calcium from your jawbone and distribute it to the rest of the body.
 The longer you wait to visit our Gladstone dental office and have the tooth replaced, the less bone density you will have.
 When you then go to replace the tooth, your options could be more limited.
 This makes losing a tooth an urgent matter to attend to.

 We recommend that you call 816-559-7943 and schedule an appointment with our dental office as soon as your tooth has either fallen or been knocked out.
 During your appointment, we will examine your gums, take X-rays, and make a recommendation as to which tooth replacement option will be best suited for your needs.
 Acting on this quickly will help in restoring your appearance and oral health.